coxlab/connectomics-sandbox/README.rst

 one wants as extra arguments).
 Then it must return three outputs.
 The first two of which must be 4D tensors of shape *[ni, h, w, nf]*.
-Possibly, if no ground truth images were present for the testing images, ``output_true`` should be an empty list of array.
+Possibly, if no ground truth images were present for the testing images, ``output_true`` should be an empty list or array.
 The last output can be anything that the user would like to store in a Pickle or a MongoDB database.